imlautaro/imlautaro.com-old/src/content/en/home.md

 ---
-title: Lautaro Pereyra
+title: Lautaro Pereyra | Web developer & UI/UX designer
 description: I am an expert in frontend development 💻 with NuxtJS.
+I like the open source community.
 I'm from Buenos Aires, 🇦🇷 Argentina. ✅ Enter to see my projects!
 ---

 # Lautaro Pereyra